The year 2020, on March 8, marked Salesforce’s 21st annual celebration.

-Salesforce’s growth timeframe is very remarkable.
+Salesforce’s growth time frame is very remarkable.
 Over the last two decades, an ecosystem of Admins, Developers, Consultants, and Users have been developed and influenced by the #Trailblazer movement to continue to disrupt CRM and encourage equality and diversity.

-Salesforce was formed on the main aim that software should be made accessible to the masses on a 24/7 basis through a global cloud computing architecture.
+Salesforce was formed with the main aim that software should be made accessible to the masses on a 24/7 basis through a global cloud computing architecture.
 When Salesforce (the product) was first introduced, most entrepreneurs were suspicious of any third party having valuable contact details.

 Due to this uneasiness, Salesforce not only wanted to sell the concept of using a browser as a CRM user interface — it also had to persuade consumers that customers and other data were safe from loss and violation.
 Remember that Salesforce developed years before Gmail, Facebook, Twitter, iTunes, and several other popular cloud companies came around.